In my opinion, lunchtimes don’t get any better than a tuna melt, full of molten cheese. But can such perfection be improved?

 With these additions, classic tuna mayonnaise is full of tangy, briny flavours, muddling a balance of rich, sweet and salty.
-I used to serve this tuna melt on the menu at a cafe, and paired with crumbly mature cheddar which melted into strings in homemade sourdough, we had a winning toastie on our hands.
+I used to serve this tuna melt on homemade sourdough while working at a café, and paired with crumbly mature cheddar that melted into strings, we had a winning toastie on our hands.
 Now I use average sandwich bread for convenience, but I also slather the outside of the bread with melted butter and squash on a couple of extra jalapenos like decorative spicy baubles.

 So, if tuna holds a special place in your heart too, but you need to show it that you’re a grown up now, try my ultimate tuna melt.
-Lunchtime nirvana has just been elevated.
+Can you believe it, but I think lunchtime has just been elevated.

 The ultimate tuna melt

 - 4 jalapeno slices from a jar plus extra for garnish